jmlmx/Unit-1-Project/README.md

-Game Title: Concentration
+Game Title: Concentration,
-simple memory match game that challenges you to memorize the position of symbols/images and match all of them within a set amount of guesses.
+A simple memory match game that challenges you to memorize the position of symbols/images and match all of them within a set amount of guesses.

 Screenshots:
 ![Screen Shot 2023-05-12 at 9 34 20 PM](https://github.com/jmlmx/Unit-1-Project/assets/128641987/725a7d31-00c4-4706-8e31-989e16bc4cb2)